sjawhar/no-wander/docs/Usage/Usage.md

 **`-t, --test-split FLOAT`**
 Percentage of data to reserve for testing.
 Default is 0.2

+**`-x, --aux-channel STRING`**
+Channel name for Right Aux.
+Must be provided if Right Aux has data, otherwise channel is dropped.

 ### Train
 Builds a model (currently only LSTM is supported) and saves the built model and diagram image in `MODEL_DIR`.
 If `epochs` is not 0, also trains the model on the data in `DATA_FILE` and saves the trained model and training history to `MODEL_DIR`.
 Even if `epochs` is not 0, `DATA_FILE` is required to determine the input size to the LSTM.